Glenda Hood

 Glenda Evans Hood (born March 10, 1950) is an American politician, who was Secretary of State of Florida, from 2003 to 2005, and the first woman to serve as Mayor of Orlando (1992–2003).
+She is a member of the Republican Party.

+Biography

 A Republican, Hood served as a district commissioner for the City of Orlando from 1982 to 1992, when she was elected Mayor.
 She was re-elected to 4-year terms as mayor in 1996 and 2000.
 Before her election to the Orlando City Council, she had served as vice-chairman of the Municipal Planning Board and Zoning Commission, member of the Nominating Board and Chairman of the Task Force on Board and Commission Restructure.
 She also has served as President of the National League of Cities, the Florida League of Cities, and the Florida Chamber of Commerce.
+Her presidency of the National League of the Cities was in 1992, during her final year on the Orlando City Council.

 Hood's time as mayor coincided with Linda Chapin's chairmanship of the Orange County Commission, a time when feminine influence over local politics was at an all-time high.
 The two women, along with state senator (and future lieutenant governor) Toni Jennings and Dianna Fuller Morgan (Walt Disney World's Senior Vice President for Community and Government Relations), were recognized as the leaders of the local "old girl network."
 They formed close friendships despite surface political differences, and even took annual Christmas shopping trips to New York City together.